 Below is the summary of all four depreciation methods from the examples above.

-Here is a graph of the book value of an asset over time with each method.
+Here is a graph showing the book value of an asset over time with each different method.

 Here is a summary of the depreciation expense over time for each of the 4 types of expense.

 Enter your name and email in the form below and download the free template now!

-Thank you for reading this guide to the 4 main types of depreciation.
+Thank you for reading this CFI guide to the 4 main types of depreciation.
 CFI is a global provider of financial modeling courses and financial analyst certification.
-To help you become a world-class financial analyst, these additional resources will be helpful:
+To help you become a world-class financial analyst, these additional CFI resources will be helpful: